chung-leong/react-seq/examples/wordpress/README.md

   by their `stasi` affiliates.
 They scan through the articles, load the related objects, and hand them to `useProgressive`, which rerenders `<ArticleListUI />` with the added contents.
 * All five generators are stalled at this point.
-* When the user scrolls down, the `needForMore` is fulfilled.
+* When the user scrolls down, the `needForMore` promise is fulfilled.
-* `articles` is awakened and fetches the next ten articles.
+* `articles` is awakened and it fetches the next ten articles.
 * `authors`, `categories`, `tags`, and `media` are awakened by `stasi` snitches and fetch the related objects needed by the newly arrived articles.